sassoftware/sasoptpy/doc/install/install.rst

 *sasoptpy* is developed and tested for Python version 3.6+.

-It depends on the following packages:
+It requires the following packages:

 * numpy
-* saspy (Optional)
+* saspy
 * swat
 * pandas